GLITCH

 Then lets send the folder using netcat on the victim machine

-Now we should get a connection and also we should see the .firefox
+Now we should get a connection and also we should see the `.firefox` directory on our machine

 Now lets run the python exploit we cloned from GitHub on the directory